 If possible, conduct professional pest controls to reduce any other pests invading your homes.
 It will prevent and control the breeding of pests and disinfestation of pests are generally dealt using the appropriate insecticide.
 Pest control staff of the Food and Environmental Hygiene Department in Hong Kong also gives advice on making the conditions unsuitable for the breeding or attraction of pests.

-Tip #2 to reduce allergens at home: keep pets outside your house and maintain cleanliness of pets
+Tip #2: keep pets outside your house and maintain cleanliness of pets

 Animal dander is the second most common allergen after dust mites in Hong Kong.
 It can be from cats, dogs, or any pets that roam in your home.
 Same as humans, these animals release dead skin cells.
 Even if pets don’t live inside your house, these particles can still spread from the fabric of the pet owners that interact directly with the pets or non-pet owners that went to public places with animals.
 Animal allergens are smaller than dust allergens therefore if not purified it may stay in the air for a longer time, causing people with animal allergies to be very sensitive even if they do not touch or directly interact with the animal.